ArachnaDude/multinational-retail-data-centralisation140/README.md

 $ cd multinational-retail-data-centralisation140
 ```

-For a full list of requirements for the project, check the `requirements.txt` file in the project's root directory.
+For a full list of requirements for the project, check the `environment.yaml` file in the project's root directory.

-Use the commands:
+To create an environment from this file, use the commands:

 ```
-$ conda create --name <env_name> --file requirements.txt
+$ conda env create --file environment.yaml
 $ conda activate <env_name>
 ```